Skip to content

 • Depression

-• A ‘tucked up’ abdomen, the horse looks like it is sucking its tummy in
+• A ‘tucked up’ abdomen where the horse looks like they’re sucking their tummy in

 • Weight loss